ChanChar/ChanChar.github.io/_posts/2015-03-27-tech-meetup.md

 # Conclusion

 It's has always been a beneficial experience for me.
-They're a clear reminder of how little I know in the grand scheme of things but attending friendly engaging talks are always welcomed.
+They're a clear reminder of how little I know in the grand scheme of things but I do feel more confident after an insightful and engaging talk.
 There were disproportionately many more talks that I have enjoyed compared to those I haven't.
 I have had the chance to talk to professionals in many different fields, touch on a countless number of topics and have thoroughly enjoyed my time at each meetup.